New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Life Insurance with No Beneficiary

-Life insurance pays the death benefit out to your beneficiaries when you pass away.
+Life insurance pays the death benefit to your beneficiaries when you pass away.
 However, policyholders sometimes pass away without beneficiaries for various reasons.
 This can delay paying out the death benefit, which may not be paid out according to the policyholder’s wishes.
 This article will explain how life insurance beneficiaries work, what happens if you pass away with no beneficiaries, and some tips to help ensure your beneficiaries get the death benefit payout when you pass away.

 How life insurance beneficiaries work